 Counseling and Psychiatry

 (The University of South Carolina has a hard waiver health insurance policy.
 All graduate students (including all international students) are required to have health insurance.
-Under this University requirement, graduate students enrolled in 9 or more hours, all graduate assistants, and international students must purchase the University sponsored student health insurance plan (offered by Pearce and Pearce) OR provide documentation of enrollment in a comparable health insurance plan.
+Under this University requirement, graduate students enrolled in 6 or more hours, all graduate assistants, and international students must purchase the University sponsored student health insurance plan OR provide documentation of enrollment in a comparable health insurance plan.
 Click on the link above for more details or for the waiver form.)

 American Public Health Association